openpsa/jsgrid/docs/content/configuration/grouping.md

 ## `colModel` Options

-If the group summary footer row is enabled, we use additional options in the  [Column model](./colModel.md) to configure the summary field.
+If `groupSummary` is enabled, we use additional options in the  [Column model](./colModel.md) to configure the summary field.